 This year about 79,000 students took exams nationwide.

-The Ministry of Education does not recognize the cheating as
+The Ministry of Education does not recognize the cheating as a widespread problem.

 But another controller said the custom was proverbially widespread.